-The start of a new year is always the ideal time to reflect back, plan ahead and look forward to what you want to grow and learn.
-So this month I share resources to help you with those goals, gardening tips for January and what to do in your garden; ways gardening can improve your health; sensational tips on strawberries; bushfire garden recovery and food security threats.
-Lots to dig into!
+On a positive note, the start of a new year is the ideal time to reflect back, plan ahead and look forward to what you want to grow and learn.
+So this month I share resources to help you with those goals, gardening tips for January and what to do in your garden in subtropical Queensland; ways gardening can improve your health; sensational tips on strawberries; bushfire garden recovery and food security threats.
+Lots to dig into in this month’s newsletter!

 3 Tips for Planning this Year’s Garden